kuzetsa/CommunityVolunteerPolicy/boilerplate.md

 The current roles on the server are:
 {roles placeholder}

+## "Welcomers"
-"Welcomers" is a generally minimal commitment role with the following responsibilities:
+The duties for welcomers are minimal, with the following responsibilities:
 - Follow the introduce-yourself channel .
 - Welcome new members to the server.
 - Assign the "Server Members" role after the new members introduce themselves.
 - Direct new members to channels/resources that may be relevant to them.
 - You will receive additional pings when you have this role.

+## "Administrators"
-"Administrators" is a heavy commitment role with the following responsibilities:
+The duties for administrators are require a heavier commitment, with the following responsibilities:
 - Define and clarify the scope of the server.
 This includes working to strike a balance between community feedback and practical concerns for the {community}.
 - Maintain the rules of the server.
 As rules need to be adjusted to better align the server within its defined scope, consult with the community to clarify what needs are not being met or could be better addressed.
 - In cases where one of the other roles is potentially being abused, re-establish role expectations and work with the administrator team to heal any harm done.